“No one is boring, but many forget to be interesting.”

 Yes, Enid.
 Yes, you are.

-It was in that moment that I realised, it had been my job to remind her.
+It was at that moment that I realised, it had been my job to remind her.

 This is Enid’s story, but I’ve heard it from hundreds if not thousands of people.